rdehavenl/rdehavenl-stash/documents/windows10-setup-tips.md

   - Enable Hyper-V from '__Turn Windows features on or off__'
   - Download and install Vagrant

-### Hyper-V with Hybernate on Surface
+### Hyper-V with Hibernate on Surface and other battery saving tips
     Important: Before you enable Hyper-V you MUST ensure hibernation is turned on

+  1. Enable Hibernate that can support Hyper-V
       1. Ensure Hiberfile is supported
       `powercfg /H on /TYPE full`
       2. Validate that this worked:
       `powercfg /a`
       Example Output:
         ```
         The following sleep states are available on this system:
             Standby (S0 Low Power Idle) Network Disconnected
             Hibernate
             Fast Startup
         ```
       3. You can now enable Hyper-V from the '__Turn Windows features on or off__' dialog
       4. It's Windows: Of course you reboot now :)
       5. Optional...
 But sometimes required: Set '__Hyper-V Virtual Machine Management__' to '__Manual__'
+  2. Laptop Power Saving (Settings>>System>>Power and Sleep)
+      1. Screen Turn-off Timeout
+          - On Battery: 1 min
+          - On Power: 5 min
+      2. Sleep after
+          - On Battery: 4 min
+          - On Power: 10 min
+      3. Network Connection (Sleep and Battery, Disconnect)
+          - Always
+      4. Additional Power Settings -> Change Plan Settings -> Change Advanced Power Settings
+          - Sleep -> Hibernate After
+            - On Battery: 15 mins
+            - On Power: Never